igafshell/frontendmentor-qrcode-challenge/README.md

 ### What I learned

 I learned how to use basic flexbox proprieties and how to arrange elements inside a container using flexbox, paddings and margins.
-Also, I learned how to use [frontendmentor.com](frontendmentor.com), which has been a very interesting experience, and learn how to use Git and GitHub, as I haven't used them before.
+Also, I learned how to use [frontendmentor.com](frontendmentor.com), which has been a very interesting experience, and learn how to use Git and GitHub, which I haven't used before.

 ### Continued development